Hormusjee Naorojee Mody: Family

-Contribution towards founding of University of Hong Kong
+Contribution towards the founding of the University of Hong Kong

 Mody was a friend of the Hong Kong Governor, Sir Frederick Lugard and his wife Flora Shaw, who wished to found a university in Hong Kong.
-Mody offered to contribute a great sum of money, $150,000, to help establish the University of Hong Kong, provided it was matched by donations from other sources.
-His donation, eventually almost doubled to $285,000, was a very significant component of the total endowment for the inception of this institution.
+Mody offered to contribute a great sum of money, $150,000, to help establish the University of Hong Kong, provided it was matched with donations from other sources.
+Eventually, his donation almost doubled to $285,000, which was a very significant component of the total endowment from the inception of this institution.